AmpyFin/Sigma/README.md

 ## Purpose

-The goal of the Sigma Model is to move beyond traditional approaches:
+The goal of the Sigma System is to move beyond traditional approaches:
 - Instead of relying on single analyst recommendations
 - Instead of following individual fund manager strategies
 - Instead of using basic technical indicators alone

 The model leverages the collective intelligence of major investment firms, continuously evaluating and ranking their performance to optimize portfolio decisions.
-Higher-ranked companies with better performance receive higher coefficients, meaning they have more influence in the Sigma Model's final decision-making process.
+Higher-ranked companies with better performance receive higher coefficients, meaning they have more influence in the Sigma System's final decision-making process.

 ## Key Capabilities